≡ Menu

 Life Span: 10 to 12 years

-That the breed began to be referred to as a “Clumber Spaniel” and also where he began to become appreciated for his rather slow and steady nature, combined with a keen sense of smell.
+Here, the breed began to be referred to as a “Clumber S” angel,” and where” he started to be appreciated for his relatively slow and steady nature, combined with a keen sense of smell.

 Clumber Spaniels in America

-Historically these are the largest of the Spaniels, and legend has it they are descendants of the now extinct Alpine Spaniel that was cross bred with Basset Hounds.
-So, it’s safe to say that if you do choose to adopt a Clumber Spaniel, chances are, he’s going to be a pretty LARGE dog by Spaniel standards.
+Historically, these are the largest of the Spaniels, and legend has it they are descendants of the now-extinct Alpine Spaniel cross-bred with Basset Hounds.
+So, it’s safe to say that if you adopt a Clumber Spaniel, chances are, he will be a pretty LARGE dog by Spaniel standards.
+However, over the last few hundred years, the “public” i” genre”l have wanted their Spaniels to be minor, and, as a result, even these BIG guys tend to be a bit smaller than their forefathers and now “generally” stand no”taller than 20 inches.

 In fact…

-According to the Breed Standard, the Clumber Spaniel, should not weigh more than 85 pounds as a large male dog.
-And while the new “modern” Clumber may be a bit smaller than his original ancestors, modern day Clumbers remain very strongly built dogs that are ideal for sweeping through the marshes to retrieve prey and retain that familiar Spaniel face shape that makes these sporting dogs so distinctive as Spaniels.
+According to the Breed Standard, the Clumber Spaniel should not weigh more than 85 pounds as a large male dog.
+And while the new “modern” C”number “may be a bit smaller than his original ancestors, modern-day Clumbers remain very strongly built dogs that are ideal for sweeping through the marshes to retrieve prey and retain that familiar Spaniel face shape that makes these sporting dogs so distinctive as Spaniels.

 Clumber Spaniel coats…

-Can be lemon, white or tan, and they often have markings around the nose and eyes on a predominantly white background.
-They’ll also have a rough, thick coat that will need daily brushing and, when combined with his excessive drooling, it’s safe to say that this dog may not be the “best” indoor dog, particularly if you’re a bit “anal” about cleanliness!
+They can be lemon, white, or tan, often with markings around the nose and eyes on a predominantly white background.
+They’ll a rough, thick coat that will need daily brushing, and when combined with his excessive drooling, it’s safe it say that this dog may not be the “best” and” or d”g, particularly if you’re you’re” abo”t cl” manliness!

-That these dogs will require a thorough brushing at least two or three times a week and probably a visit to a professional groomer every couple of months, it’s fair to say that the Clumber Spaniel does rank a bit high on the grooming requirements list.
-The good news is that because he is such a “joy” to work with and being around, chances are, you won’t even notice how much time you’re putting in.
+These dogs will require a thorough brushing at least two or three times a week and probably a visit to a professional groomer every couple of months; it’s fair to say that the Clumber Spaniel does rank a bit high on the grooming requirements list.
+The good news is that because he is such a “joy” to work “with and be around, chances are, you won’t even know how much time you’re putting in.

-Now we just finished talking about how your Clumber Spaniel may end up slobbering all over the place and how you’re going to need to spend quite a bit a time maintaining his coat, so it only makes sense that we talk about why someone would want to deal with these “inconveniences”.
+Now we just finished talking about how your Clumber Spaniel may end up drooling all over the place and how you’re going to need to spend quite a bit of time maintaining his coat, so it only makes sense that we talk about why someone would want to deal with these “inconvenient”nces.”

 These dogs are great companion animals.
-The Clumber Spaniel has a playful personality, but not a boisterous one.
-He is the epitome of slow and steady and can put up with endless abuse from the kiddies in his pack.
-The Clumber Spaniel Temperament is notoriously patient- after all, this sweet old soul gets called the retired gentleman’s dog for a reason!
+The Clumber Spaniel has a playful personality but not a boisterous one.
+He is the epitome of slow and steady and can endure endless abuse from the kiddies in his pack.
+The Clumber Spaniel Temperament is notoriously patient- after all, this sweet old soul gets called the retired gentleman’s reason!

 Although not boisterous…

-He will still enjoy (need) his regular walks… but the word here is ‘walks’.
-He is not the type of dog who can run endlessly for hours as they are prone to overheating – especially if you live in a warm climate.
-So, if you are looking for a jogging companion this is not the breed for you.
-But, if you’re looking for a “buddy” that will be waiting for you each and every morning to take a stroll with a cup of coffee in your hand, you would be hard pressed to find a better companion.
+He will still enjoy (need) his regular walks… but the word here is ‘walks.’
+He isn’t the type of dog who can run endlessly for hours as they are prone to overheating – especially if you live in a warm climate.
+So, if you are looking for a jogging companion, this is not your breed.
+But, if you’re looyou’reor a “buddy” who” will”be waiting for you every morning to stroll with a cup of coffee, you would be hard-pressed to find a better companion.

 Clumber Spaniel obedience training

-As a general rule of thumb, what you’re typically going to find is that most Clumber Spaniels make great students.
-Their intelligence combined with their desire to make their owner happy typically leads to positive results when combined with a training program focused on positive reinforcement.
+As a general rule of thumb, you’re type you’re going to find that most Clumber Spaniels make great students.
+Their intelligence and desire to make their owner happy naturally lead to positive results when combined with a training program focused on positive reinforcement.

-For the “best” results, we here at IndulgeYourPet advise any and all Clumber Spaniel owners to be sure to enroll their Clumber Spaniel into an obedience class right away so that before your “Gentleman’s Spaniel” is an unruly 70 pound best, you’ll have a firm foundation in place.
+For the “best “lists, “we here at IndulgeYourPet advise any Clumber Spaniel owners to be sure to enroll their Clumber Spaniel into an obedience class right away so that before your “Gentleman” is an un”ugly 70-pound best, you’ll have a foundation in place.

 Is the Clumber Spaniel dog breed a healthy one?

 No, of course not.
-But until you’re familiar with what these policies will and won’t cover, and until you know how much it might cost you to insure your pet, how will you know for sure if a pet insurance policy isn’t right for you?
+But until you know what these policies will and won’t cover, until you know how much it might cost to insure your pet, how will you know if a pet insurance policy isn’t right?

-It’s possible to truly know for sure.
-This is why we decided to write our Best Pet Insurance Companies article so that our readers can quickly determine for themselves if it makes sense to ensure their loved one.
+We don’t think it is possible to know for sure, honestly.
+This is why we decided to write our Best Pet Insurance Companies article so that our readers can quickly determine if it makes sense to ensure their loved one.